 The agencies were recognized particularly for promoting new investment in health infrastructure; in the manufacturing of medical devices, pharmaceuticals and vaccines; in the production of personal protective equipment; in digital health; and in life science research.

 UNCTAD Secretary-General Rebeca Grynspan highlighted the relevance of the topic of this year’s award as countries try to recover from the health crisis and its economic fallout.

-“In these awards we recognize the critical importance of attracting investment in the health sector for countries to build resilience and preparedness to health crises.
+“In these awards we recognize the critical importance of attracting investment in the health sector for developing countries to build resilience and preparedness to health crises.
 Costa Rica, the Netherlands and the Republic of Korea provide the best examples,” she said.

-“Additionally, we look to Mauritius and Seychelles, both small island developing states doing pioneering work to facilitate investment in the blue economy.”
+“Additionally, we look to Mauritius and Seychelles, both small island states doing pioneering work to facilitate investment in the blue economy.”